naijwu/twoplates/README.md

 Have somewhere to put your exercise numbers to easily share

 ### How it works
-Fork the repo, edit your own values in `src/utilities/data.tsx`, and deploy
+Fork the repo, edit your own values in `src/utilities/data.tsx`, and deploy with Vercel

 ### The idea: